Why It Is Important To Have Several Drink Free Days

 The Physical Effect of Drink Free Days

 To add to that, drink free days will help you lose weight.
-Often, during days where you do drink, it will be harder to keep your diet intact, and you often choose options that are not as healthy when you have been drinking.
-Alcohol itself is a factor in weight gain due to the amount of calories you can find in alcoholic drinks.
+Often, during days when you do drink, it will be harder to keep your diet intact, and you often choose options that are not as healthy when you have been drinking.
+Alcohol itself is a factor in weight gain due to the number of calories you can find in alcoholic drinks.

 The Psychological Effect of Drink Free Days

-Not only are the physical effects from abstaining beneficial – but for your mind and soul it can be very helpful.
+Not only are the physical effects of abstaining beneficial – but for your mind and soul, it can be very helpful.
 Having non-drinking days can stop you from becoming addicted to alcohol.
 You build up discipline and you regulate your happiness better on non-drinking days.

 Do you feel like your days are struggling to stay alcohol-free for a few days in a row, and you might believe you have an alcohol problem?
 There is no shame in that.